5 Ways to Save BIG Money without Skipping Lattes |

 First, if the nature of your work doesn't demand your presence at a specific location every day, there's a good chance you can work remotely.

-This is why Upwork, Freelancer, Fiverr and other platforms are booming.
 Thanks to the Internet and tools like Basecamp, Slack, Dropbox, Harvest, Skype and Facetime, millions of people are working from wherever the hell they like.
 Just today, I worked from three different suburbs.

 My main employer, who I converse with daily, rarely knows where I am.